karldreher/b2-cloudflare-worker/README.md

 ```bash
 wrangler dev
 ```
+See note about [Environment Variables in Development Environment](###Environment-Variables-in-Development-Environment) below.

 ## Environment Variables

 The application expects to receive environment variables from Cloudflare to set the environment.
-These are specified in the `wrangler.toml.example` file in `env.dev.vars`.
-Setting the variables here will help when using the Cloudflare worker using `wrangler dev`.
 The variables are described below.

 | Name          | Description                                                                                                                                          | Example Value                    |
 | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------- |